Rose-Yang1232/Yuwei_dojo/hello/apple/DESCRIPTION.md

   centerDot.style.transform = 'translate(-50%, -50%)';
   centerDot.style.zIndex = '10000';
   document.body.appendChild(centerDot);

   // Instruct the user.
   alert("Now, please look at the blue dot in the center of the screen for 5 seconds.
 We will use this to measure calibration accuracy.");

-  let samples = [];
-  // Record gaze data every 100ms.
-  let sampleInterval = setInterval(() => {
-    let gazeData = webgazer.getCurrentPrediction();
-    if (gazeData) {
-      samples.push({ x: gazeData.x, y: gazeData.y });
-    }
-  }, 100);

-  // After 5 seconds, stop recording and compute accuracy. setTimeout(() => {
+  // Wait 5 seconds to allow the gaze listener to accumulate data in gazeQueue. setTimeout(() => {
-    clearInterval(sampleInterval);
     document.body.removeChild(centerDot);

+    // Take a snapshot of the current gazeQueue. let snapshot = gazeQueue.slice(); // copy the array console.log("Snapshot of gaze data:", snapshot);

-    // The target is the center of the screen. let centerX = window.innerWidth / 2;
+    // Define the center coordinates.
+    let centerX = window.innerWidth / 2;
     let centerY = window.innerHeight / 2;

-    // Use the screen diagonal divided by 2 as the threshold. let threshold = Math.sqrt(Math.pow(window.innerWidth, 2) + Math.pow(window.innerHeight, 2)) / 2;
+    // Use the screen diagonal/2 as a threshold for mapping distance to accuracy. let threshold = Math.sqrt(window.innerWidth ** 2 + window.innerHeight ** 2) / 2;

-    // Log some sample values for debugging. console.log("Collected gaze samples:", samples);

-    // Calculate precision for each recorded sample. let precisionPercentages = samples.map(sample => {
+    // Compute a precision percentage for each sample. let precisionPercentages = snapshot.map(sample => {
       let dx = centerX - sample.x;
       let dy = centerY - sample.y;
       let distance = Math.sqrt(dx * dx + dy * dy);
-      // If the distance is within the threshold, map it to a percentage;
-      // otherwise, assign 0.
       let precision = (distance <= threshold)
         ?
 100 - (distance / threshold * 100)
         : 0;
       return precision;
     });

+    // Average the precision percentages.
     let overallPrecision = precisionPercentages.reduce((sum, p) => sum + p, 0) / precisionPercentages.length;
     overallPrecision = Math.round(overallPrecision);

-    // Ask the user if they want to recalibrate. if (confirm("Calibration complete!\nOverall accuracy: " + overallPrecision + "%\n\nDo you want to calibrate again?")) {
+    // Report the accuracy and ask if the user wants to recalibrate. if (confirm("Calibration complete!\nOverall accuracy: " + overallPrecision + "%\n\nDo you want to calibrate again?")) {
       ClearCalibration();
       setupCalibration();
     } else {
-      // Optionally hide the calibration UI.
       let calibDiv = document.querySelector('.calibrationDiv');
       if (calibDiv) {
         calibDiv.style.display = 'none';